hmrc/assets-frontend/assets/patterns/help-users-when-we-time-them-out-of-a-service/README.md

   countdown: 120,
   keep_alive_url: '/keep-alive',
   logout_url: '/sign-out',
+  keep_alive_button_text: 'Get another 15 minutes',
+  sign_out_button_text: 'Sign out'
 });
 ```

-From the JavaScript file:
+From timeout-dialog.js:

-- timeout is the number of seconds before you are timed out, 900 is the platform default
+- timeout is the number of seconds before you are timed out – 900 is the platform default
-- countdown is the number of seconds from the end of the timeout the warning is displayed
+- countdown is the number of seconds before the timeout the warning is displayed
 - keep_alive_url is a call to the server that keeps them in the service without refreshing the page
 - logout_url is the same URL as your service’s sign out page
+- keep_alive_button_text is the default content for the button you will need to change
+- sign_out_button_text is the default content for the button you may need to change

-When the modal loads:
+When the dialog box loads:

-- set focus to the modal
+- set focus to the box
 - read the paragraph of content
 - set focus to the button
 - read the button label